Ray Repp: Career

 After his 1965 album, Repp recorded 11 collections which have been translated into 28 languages, and won ASCAP's "Award for Special Contributions to the Field of Music" six times.
-His song collections include The Best of Ray Repp Vol. 1 & 2 and Yesterday, Today & Tomorrow, with all songs written from 1965–1985.
+His song collections include The Best of Ray Repp Vol. 1 & 2 and Yesterday, Today & Tomorrow, with all songs written from 1965 to 1985.
 Repp's music has been recorded by those outside the Catholic Church.
 Christian punk outfit Undercover and Christian rocker Phil Keaggy have both covered Repp's work on their own discs.

 Repp also recorded non-religious material.
 "Don't Go In the Street" and "Apple Pie", both from The Time Has Not Come True, featured sometimes humorous, prescient left-leaning social commentary.

 In 1997, Repp drew a measure of notoriety from the mainstream journalistic media when he sued composer Andrew Lloyd Webber, asserting that Lloyd Webber had plagiarized portions of his "The Phantom of the Opera" from his own composition "Till You".
 Lloyd Webber, however, cross-litigated with a counter-accusation that Repp had, in fact, plagiarized portions of "Till You" from "Close Every Door", from Joseph and the Amazing Technicolor Dreamcoat.
 Repp ultimately lost the case.